Sanctuary of Our Lady of Lourdes: Underground Basilica

-The Basilica of St. Pius X, known as the "Underground Basilica", is the largest and most controversial of the sanctuary's churches.
+The Basilica of St. Pius X, known as the "Underground Basilica", is the largest of the sanctuary's churches.
 It was designed by the architect Pierre Vago and completed in 1958 in anticipation of the enormous crowds expected in Lourdes for the centenary of the apparitions.
 A modern, concrete building, it is almost entirely underground (part of the building lies beneath the Boulevard Père Rémi Sempé above).
 When full it can accommodate 25,000 worshippers.

 Grotto area

 The place where Bernadette Soubirous is said to have seen the Lourdes apparitions is called the "grotto of Massabielle", which is the most famous place in the sanctuary.
 The Lourdes water flows from a spring located inside the cave.
 From 2014 to 2018, the surroundings of the grotto were modified to facilitate the passing of pilgrims through the various facilities around the grotto.
 A new esplanade was built on the banks, taps providing water from the spring were moved away from the grotto while new fountains for pilgrims were created, baths were renovated and a new bridge was built.
 Chapel of lights were built on the right bank for pilgrims to light candles.